satoosan/satoosan/README.md

 <div align="left">
   <h2>Hello, this is my profile!</h2>
-  <p>📑I graduated in ecnology in Systems Analysis and Development at Uninove.</p>
+  <p>📑I graduated in Tecnology in Systems Analysis and Development at Uninove.</p>
   <p>Currently my goal is to be able to specialize in the programming area, to be able to create my own applications/software.</p>
   <p>༼ つ ◕_◕ ༽つ My <a href="https://gui-portfolio.netlify.app">Portfolio</a>.</p>
   <a href="https://github.com/satoosan/satoosan/raw/main/cv-gui.pdf">